kdgregory/log4j-aws-appenders/docs/implementation.md

 first time that you try to use a logger, which may be some time after your application starts.
 As a work-around -- and a generally good practice -- log an "I'm here!" message at the start of your `main` method.

-## Locking

-There are two locks used by the appenders: `initializationLock`, which is called around writer creation, and `appendLock`, which single-threads the rotation check and message enqueue to ensure that we don't initiate rotation from two threads.
-In normal operation these locks should have low contention: while the append lock is called for every append, it covers very few instructions (message formatting, for example, happens outside the lock).

-## Writer Rotation

-In retrospect, writer rotation is one of the worst features of this library.
-When first designed, of course, it seemed perfectly reasonable: the library supported only CloudWatch Logs, with few thoughts of other destinations, and in those pre-Insight days long log streams were a pain to review.

-The main problem with rotation is that it has to tie into the appender at a very low level: the "do we rotate?" decision has to happen every time a message is written.
-And this happens in all appenders, even though it's only relevant for the CloudWatch appender.
-Worse, the same code is replicated across all framework implementations.

-In an attempt to minimize the cost of this action, the `shouldRotate()` method is overridden in the Kinesis and SNS appenders.
-My expectation is that Hotspot will eventually inline the `return false` (at least for Kinesis), reducing the impact of this decision.
-The default implementation of this method (which again, is only relevant to CloudWatch) remains in the abstract appender, because it needs access to the internal variables that track message count and rotation times.